 Once upon a time also known as Shahjahanabad with its bustling tiny lanes full of people, was where the real magic unveiled.
 The Mughals brought to India not just the minarets and lattice work but also a whole lot of deliciousness.
 Our historic tour cannot be complete without food from the past which wholly dominates our present.
 Think of a bright carnival while imagining Shah Jahan’s Delhi, bursting with colours, fragrances and flavours on every turning.
 Even now it’s the same kind of smoky spice party behind Jama Masjid where the Nihari served for breakfast at Haji Shabrati Nihari Wale and the legendary Mutton Ishtew from Karim’s keeps the hungry fed and the tradition alive.

-From the gritty and grueling Old Delhi our tour takes us to the lavish and tree-lined Lutyens’ Delhi.
+From the gritty and gruelling Old Delhi our tour takes us to the lavish and tree-lined Lutyens’ Delhi.
 Of colonial bungalows and heritage, bougainvilleas and drawing room conversations, Lutyens’ Bungalow Zone is the most expensive real estate in the country.
-Street names that exude historic elegance such as Prithviraj Road, Amrita Shergill Marg, Aurangzeb Road (now changed to Dr APJ Abdul Kalam Road) house industrialists, bureaucrats and politicians.
+Street names that exude historic elegance such as Prithviraj Road, Amrita Shergill Marg, Dr APJ Abdul Kalam Road house industrialists, bureaucrats and politicians.
 Amidst the lushness of British architect Edwin Lutyens’ architectural wonder also resides the Prime Minister of India.
 From VP Singh to Rajiv Gandhi and to the current Prime Minister Narendra Modi, this side of New Delhi has unquestionably been graced by historic figures.

 Last but not the least, Rajpath or Kingsway from the British Raj, is the shining light during Republic Day celebration which is carried on for 3 days ending on the 29th January every year.
-Another genius of Lutyens, the wide and neatly lawned streets of Rajpath with India Gate, Sansad Bhawan (Parliament House) and Rashtrapati Bhawan (Presidential Residence) are a spectacle during the annual parade honoured by the President and the Prime Minister, and this year also by all the leaders of the ASEAN countries.
-The India Gate, lit up with the colors of the national flag brings out the patriotic feel in all of us, so go ahead and have your Rang De Basanti moment paying your respect and saluting to the war heroes of our country.
+Another genius of Lutyens, the wide and neatly lawned streets of Rajpath with India Gate, Sansad Bhawan (Parliament House) and Rashtrapati Bhawan (Presidential Residence) are a spectacle during the annual parade honoured by the President and the Prime Minister.
+The India Gate, lit up with the colours of the national flag brings out the patriotic feel in all of us, so go ahead and have your Rang De Basanti moment paying your respect and saluting to the war heroes of our country.